-The California VFC Program offers a choice of vaccine brands and presentations, such as single-dose vials or manufacturer-filled, single-dose syringes.
-Selection is at the discretion of providers.
-Only one brand within the same vaccine family may be ordered to prevent administration errors.
+The California VFC Program offers a choice of vaccine brands and presentations when available, such as single-dose vials or manufacturer-filled syringes.
+Only one brand per vaccine family may be ordered to prevent administration errors.

 Routine Vaccines

-- Locations must maintain an adequate supply of all age-appropriate, ACIP-recommended vaccines for their patient population—excluding influenza, which is allocated separately.
+- Providers must maintain an adequate supply of all age-appropriate, ACIP-recommended vaccines for patient populations served.

-- Follow VFC guidance to plan for the impact requested brand changes can have on ordering, storage, administration and documentation.
+- Plan for the impact requested brand changes (PDF) can have on ordering, storage, administration, and staff training.

 - Schedule ordering to ensure sufficient inventory is on hand during order processing.

-- Allow extra time for order processing during peak ordering periods (“back-to-school”, flu season and during new vaccine launch).
+- Allow extra time for order processing during peak periods (“back-to-school”, flu season, new vaccine launch).

 Influenza Vaccines